 In our opinion, highlighters are just as important as the two aforementioned makeup products because they deliver luminosity and brightening qualities that can completely transform your complexion.
 To show our devotion to highlighters everywhere, we’re breaking down the basics of both liquid and powder illuminators so you never have to question their roles in your life again.

 A Tale of Two Highlighters

-First and foremost, let us be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
-Liquid illuminators are typically more pigmented than powder-based formulas and should be used to accentuate or brighten specific spots on the face.
+First and foremost, let's be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
+Liquid illuminators are typically more pigmented than powder formulas and should be used to accentuate or brighten specific spots on the face.
 You know the strobing craze that’s been hitting the beauty scene?
 Liquid illuminators are perfect for that!

 When using a powder-based illuminator, use either a medium-sized fluffy powder brush or an angled powder brush for application.
 After applying foundation, dust highlighter on the cheeks, chin, nose and top of forehead.
 Because the application is less localized than that of liquid highlighter, the result is more of an all-over dewy glow, as opposed to a contoured one.
 You can also swipe a little along the top of the brows to accentuate their shape!

 Mixing Liquid and Powder Highlighter